 100% DIY home automation.
-From the thermostats to the security cameras, everything we used in designing our home was built using cheap off-the-shelf maker parts (Arduino, Raspberry Pi, etc.) The following is a log of the IOT projects (networking, software, and hardware) that made this DIY home center possible.
+From the thermostats to the security cameras, everything we used in designing our home was built on a budget.
+At the heart is Raspberry Pi home automation with Arduino sensors.
+Below are all of the IOT projects (networking, software, and hardware) that made this DIY home automation possible.

 A home automation system is only as good as its parts.

 While there are many cloud services out there (HomeKit, SmartThings, Google Home, etc.), many people find that these “walled-garden” approaches quickly become frustrating.
 In early 2020, for example, one major IOT cloud company (Wink) closed and stopped supporting their hardware.
 This meant that for unknown thousands of people around the world, their smart homes suddenly stopped working.